 Rejuvenated by this experience you could then venture north to explore a UNESCO world heritage site, which was formerly the capital of the Vijayanagara Empire.
 Hampi is situated on the banks of the Tungabhadra River and has an important significance on three levels—archaeological, historical and architectural.
 It also has several temples of interest.
 A trekker’s paradise.
 Temples, art and architecture are intertwined elements of India’s heritage.
 Another example of a distinct architectural style is the T Narasipura temple near Mysore.
 The T stands for Trimukta as the place marks the confluence of three rivers—Kabini, Kaveri and Sarovara.
 The Gunja Narasimhaswamy temple is famous for its chariot festival and this town also plays host to the Kumbh Mela in southern India.

 If history and archeaology are not your cup of tea and quiet solitude in peaceful environs is what you seek, then head on towards Pondicherry on the southwestern coast of India.
 Just short of this popular destination is a resort with a difference.
 Dune is a hideaway that lets you explore within the confines of its secluded environment.
 It is also a great place to stay for those plan to visit Pondicherry.
-We also have two features on traditional construction techniques— the first one on Athangudi tiles and the second on Laterite.
+We also have two features on traditional construction techniques— the first one on Athangudi tiles and the second on Laterite used in building homes.